 Lt.
-Col. Kevron W. Henry, Jamaica Defence

-Force, was a student at the Command and General Staff College (CGSC), Fort Leavenworth, Kansas, academic year 2019/2020.
-He holds a BSc and an MSc from the University of the West Indies, Kingston, lamaica; an MSc from the University of Leicester, United Kingdom; and an MMAS from the Command and General Staff College.
+Col. Kevron W. Henry, Jamaica Defence Force, was a student at the Command and General Staff College (CGSC), Fort Leavenworth, Kansas, academic year 2019/2020.
+He holds a BSc and an MSc from the University of the West Indies, Kingston, Jamaica; an MSc from the University of Leicester, United Kingdom; and an MMAS from the Command and General Staff College.
 His operational assignments have been primarily domestic and in the Caribbean region.

 management systems that are designed to assist commanders and staff by providing a structure for them to process and communicate relevant information and make decisions.1 Despite these processes, unexplained disruptions in their flow have led to leadership and operational setbacks; these disruptions can be categorized as examples of the "ostrich complex."
-The ostrich complex is defined as the disruption of a decision-maker's knowledge management processes that results in a paralysis of active leadership or state of inertia, with a subsequent distinct negative effect on the outcome of a
+The ostrich complex is defined as the disruption of a decision-maker's knowledge management processes that results in a paralysis of active leadership or state of inertia, with a subsequent distinct negative effect on the outcome of a specific operation.
+This complex, therefore, requires early identification and mitigation in order to prevent systematic failures.2 The actions of Maj.
+Gen. Alan Jones and the U.S. Army's 106th Infantry Division during World War II's Battle of the Bulge provide historical context for the ostrich complex in large-scale combat operations.
+An Operation Enduring Freedom drone incident in 2010 provides a variation of the complex as it relates to sensory overload and false data-induced confidence in multi-domain operations.

-The utilization of ostrich-related themes and terminology in both professional and popular culture is tied primarily to the unscientific belief that ostriches, as big and powerful as they are, bury their heads in the sand in order to hide themselves from perceived danger.
-On the contrary, ostriches bury their eggs in the sand and routinely lower their heads to check on them, thereby giving the impression that their small heads have totally disappeared.
-Scientific realities aside, the description has firmly embedded itself in the collective lexicon as a synonym for the either deliberate or unexplained hiding from one's fears or perceptions.
-In the legal profession, it is known as the "ostrich instruction," which refers to a defense's concept of a client's willful "blindness."
-In both the financial and health-care sectors, it is the ostrich effect, and in international relations, it is the ostrich doctrine.
+The utilization of ostrich-related themes and terminology in both professional and popular culture is tied primarily to the unscientific belief that ostriches, as big and powerful as they are, bury their heads in the sand in order to hide themselves from perceived danger.3 On the contrary, ostriches bury their eggs in the sand and routinely lower their heads to check on them, thereby giving the impression that their small heads have totally disappeared.4 Scientific realities aside, the description has firmly embedded itself in the collective lexicon as a synonym for the either deliberate or unexplained hiding from one's fears or perceptions.
+In the legal profession, it is known as the "ostrich instruction," which refers to a defense's concept of a client's willful "blindness."5 In both the financial and health-care sectors, it is the ostrich effect, and in international relations, it is the ostrich doctrine.
 However, all variations across the disciplines are tied to the concept of avoidance and the individual or collective complexes built upon the foundation of fear.

-Carl Gustav Jung posited that a "complex" is a system of interrelated, usually repressed, emotionally charged ideas, feelings, memories, and impulses, that if allowed avenues to vent, can disrupt the normal links in the human consciousness; and as a result, the intentions of the will are impeded or made impossible.
-Feelings of self-doubt, confusion, fear, ambition, willful ignorance, and the consequence of accountability are ever present as part of the human condition, and all of these feelings encompass possible complexes.
+Carl Gustav Jung posited that a "complex" is a system of interrelated, usually repressed, emotionally charged ideas, feelings, memories, and impulses, that if allowed avenues to vent, can disrupt the normal links in the human consciousness; and as a result, the intentions of the will are impeded or made impossible.6 Feelings of self-doubt, confusion, fear, ambition, willful ignorance, and the consequence of accountability are ever present as part of the human condition, and all of these feelings encompass possible complexes.
 The commander and staff who experience the ostrich complex therefore become mentally burdened.
 Subsequently, their ability to rapidly and accurately portray the meaning and the necessary level of information that helps the commander maintain situational understanding and update their visualization is paralyzed.
-This ostrich-type behavior will continue to the detriment of their unit unless the commander is able to fight through the emotional white noise and make a balanced decision.
+This ostrich-type behavior will continue to the detriment of their unit unless the commander is able to fight through the emotional white noise and make a balanced decision.7